nvbinh15/ActiveNUS/docs/Documentation.md

 **Feedback**: Maybe can embed a tutorial inside .
 Put the milestone video inside the website?

-> Great advice, ưe have implemented an About page.
+> Great advice, we have implemented an About page.

 **Feedback**: The testing can be done better in the final phase on screens with different sizes as well as testing the system after it's deployed with online host.